As 2019 is coming to an end, it’s time for our traditional roundup of the most fun and memorable travel experiences of the year.

 Best Christmas Market

+There are so many amazing Christmas markets in Europe!
 This year, we visited two really nice Christmas markets – one in Brussels, Belgium and one in Vilnius, Lithuania.
 I want to highlight both of them because they are both well worth it.

 Brussels Christmas Market is huge and it has everything you may wish for, including the most incredible music and light show on the beautiful buildings of the main town square.